 Hafez joined Watsi on May 1st, 2017.
-Three years ago, Hafez joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hafez's most recent donation supported Fredrick, 13-year-old student from Kenya, to fund a clubfoot repair surgery.
+Six years ago, Hafez joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hafez's most recent donation supported Sandi, a novice monk from Burma, to fund brain surgery.

 Hafez has funded healthcare for 81 patients in 12 countries.